shitouzxy/tiny-storage/README.md

-## tiny Storage Libs
+## storage-lite Libs

-this is a tiny storage lib.
+this is a lite storage lib with get Object and time exprise.

 it's support all morden browser and support set or get a js object value.